The Czech Republic’s international investment position and external debt

 (CZK billions, end-of-period balance)

-Direct investment liabilities increased in Q3, accounting for 58.2% of total external liabilities.
-Foreign investors increased their share in reinvested earnings in domestic subsidiaries, while domestic companies simultaneously drew loans from foreign affiliates.
+Direct investment liabilities increased by CZK 86.4 billion in Q4, accounting for 58.3% of total external liabilities.
+Foreign investors increased their share in domestic subsidiaries, while domestic companies simultaneously drew loans from foreign affiliates and subsidiaries.

-Developments in portfolio investment liabilities abroad were driven mostly by purchases of domestic government and bank bonds by non-residents.
-The resulting volume of liabilities increased, with portfolio investment representing 16% of total liabilities.
+Developments in portfolio investment liabilities abroad were driven mostly by purchases of domestic short-term bank debt securities by non-residents.
+The resulting volume of liabilities increased by CZK 150.2 billion, with portfolio investment representing 16.9% of total liabilities.

-The negative fair value of derivatives decreased by CZK 12.4 billion in Q3, accounting for 1.7% of total liabilities.
+The negative fair value of derivatives rose by CZK 14.1 billion in Q4, accounting for 1.8% of total liabilities.

-The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) rose by CZK 176.2 billion in Q3, totalling CZK 5,075.2 billion at the end of September.
-In year-on-year terms, the debt increased by CZK 479 billion.
-As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 50.1% of total debt liabilities.
+The Czech Republic’s external debt (the sum of its liabilities with stipulated maturity) increased by CZK 92.9 billion in Q4, totalling CZK 5,271 billion at the end of December 2024.
+In year-on-year terms, the debt increased by CZK 460.4 billion.
+As regards the time structure of the external debt, the share of liabilities with original maturities longer than one year was 50.3% of total debt liabilities.

-Debt in the banking sector (including the CNB) was also driven by increased demand for the purchase of bank bonds by non-residents.
-The banking sector accounted for 37.6% of the total debt.
+The rise in debt in the banking sector (including the CNB) was driven mostly by growing demand for bank bonds by non-residents.
+The banking sector accounted for 37.8% of the total debt.

-The external debt of other sectors represented 45.2% of the total external debt.
-External liabilities rose due mainly to drawdown of trade credits from abroad by domestic companies and purchases of bonds by foreign investors.
+The external debt of other sectors represented 46.3% of the total external debt.
+External liabilities rose due mainly to drawdown of long-term loans by domestic companies from abroad and, to a lesser extent, through purchases of bonds by foreign investors.

-Turning to the breakdown of the external debt by instrument, deposits and loans from affiliated companies are the most frequently used forms of debt financing (together accounting for 53.6% of the external debt).
+Turning to the breakdown of the external debt by instrument, deposits and loans from subsidiaries are the most frequently used forms of debt financing (together accounting for 52.1% of the external debt).

 Chart 5 – External debt by instrument